-The Recover Windows can repair data from RAID partitions (RAID0, RAID1 and RAID5), from files systems such as FAT16, FAT32, EXFAT, NTFS and NTFS and recovers from hard drives being SATA/SCSI/IDE etc. The “Find” tool allows the user to find for the specific file by specifying the format, date, size, name etc and the “Preview” tool allows to view the recovered files even before the recovery process is over.
-The recovered files are listed in a ordered manner.
+The Recover Windows can repair data from RAID partitions (RAID0, RAID1 and RAID5), from files systems such as FAT16, FAT32, exFAT, NTFS and NTFS and recovers from hard drives being SATA/SCSI/IDE etc. The “Find” tool allows the user to find for the specific file by specifying the format, date, size, name etc and the “Preview” tool allows to view the recovered files even before the recovery process is over.
+The recovered files are listed in an ordered manner.

 Ways to avoid error!

 - The USB device must be scanned regularly to prevent the device from the infliction of Virus and malware.
 Transfer of data should be done between secure and protected systems.